 Ideas to Get You Started

-If you don’t know what to investigate, you can come talk to me and we can brainstorm together.
-Otherwise, here are some ideas.
+If you don’t know what to investigate, or don’t feel comfortable writing about the details of your finances, you can come talk to me and we figure something out.
+Until you have a chance to do that, here are some ideas to get you started.

 Checking or Savings Account